ReCreate: Reasoning and Creating Domain Agents Driven by Experience: Acknowledgements

 \paragraph{Automated Memory Evolving} Memory evolving methods update what an agent retains and retrieves across episodes by deciding what to store, revise, and discard.
 One line focuses on structured long-term memory maintenance: SAGE~\citep{liang2024self} uses a forgetting-curve-inspired retention heuristic, while Mem0~\citep{chhikara2025mem0} and MemInsight~\citep{salama2025meminsight} use explicit update operations and semantic organization to support retrieval.
 Another line treats memory as an experience library by summarizing interaction history into reusable guidance: Expel~\citep{zhao2024expel} distills trajectories into actionable rules, and Agent Workflow Memory~\citep{wang2024agent} stores workflow fragments that can be replayed for similar tasks.
-Memory evolution is also explored in strategic multi-agent settings, where self-play accumulates negotiation knowledge over time, e.g., Richelieu~\citep{guan2024richelieu}.
+Memory evolution is also explored in multi-agent interaction settings: self-play accumulates negotiation knowledge over time~\citep{cheng2026mem2evolveselfevolvingagentscoevolutionary, long2026emomasemotionawaremultiagenthighstakes, lin2025se,ouyang2024learn,ke2025early}, while social simulation frameworks leverage persistent group memory to model long-horizon agent dynamics~\citep{zhang2026couplingmacrodynamicsmicro, zhang-etal-2025-ga, ma2026talk2image, zhang2026expseek, bai2026ttvsboostingselfexploringreinforcement}.
 Overall, these approaches treat memory as a persistent object that is continually updated and consulted to guide future decisions.

 \appsection{Discussions} \paragraph{Why Agent-as-optimizer?} While the concept of \emph{LLM-as-optimizer} is widely recognized~\citep{yuksekgonul2024textgrad}, \emph{Agent-as-optimizer} remains an emerging frontier.
 We identify \emph{domain agent creation} as a quintessential scenario to exemplify this distinction.
 Fundamentally, \emph{Agent-as-optimizer} represents a paradigm shift from \emph{Optimization by Prompting} to \emph{Optimization by Doing}.
 The former follows a linear \texttt{Reasoning $\to$ Text} process, passively generating prompts based on static context.
 Crucially, this approach remains labor-intensive, as it requires humans to manually curate and feed specific optimization targets into the model's context.
 In contrast, ReCreate establishes an {Optimization by Doing} loop: \texttt{Inspect $\to$ Reason $\to$ Optimize}.
 Here, ReCreate-Agent acts as an autonomous engineer: it actively retrieves specific trajectories, execution diffs or evaluation results to diagnose failure modes.
 This shifts the paradigm from reading static history to navigating full experience, enabling the precise localization of bug roots hidden in massive logs.